Abdullah-jamil548/Abdullah-jamil548/README.md

 <div align="center">

-### Flutter Developer | Learning DevOps | Islamabad
+### Flutter Developer | DevOps Engineer | Islamabad

-Enthusiastic Flutter Developer and Computer Science student, driven by a passion for crafting sleek, user-friendly applications.
+Flutter Developer and Computer Science student, driven by a passion for crafting sleek, user-friendly applications.
 I have hands-on experience building real-world Flutter projects, and I'm currently learning DevOps & cloud practices to become a more well-rounded developer.

 </div>